-Data XChange does not appear initially at import in the GlobalSearch web client.
-Users must import and then open the document in the Document Viewer and then select Data XChange.
-Once configured, however, users can open a document in the Document Viewer, select a source, and the data lookups for the document will draw indexing data for editable Index Fields (not System Index Fields) from source records.
+Once configured, users can open a document in the Document Viewer or index a new document, select a source, and the data lookups for the document will pull indexing data from the configured source.
 If there is a similar document matching the indexing information being used, Data XChange will fill in as many Fields as possible in the current document with data from the matching data record.
 If more than one matching data record is found, users will be prompted to select the correct one.

 Create Links to External Data XChange Sources

 To set Data XChange sources, on the GlobalSearch toolbar, in the Administration menu, select Administration.